Cuisine of Omaha: About

 Omaha has many steakhouses, several of which are Sicilian in origin and located in a section of town known as Little Italy or adjacent to the Omaha Stockyards.

 Mister C's was a renowned steakhouse in North Omaha founded by one of the Caniglia brothers.
 After operating for more than 55 years, the restaurant closed in 2007.
 Gorat's was founded in 1944, and still operates from its original location where Omaha billionaire Warren Buffett regularly dines.

 Both Central European and Southern influence can be seen in the local popularity of carp, and there are numerous delis throughout the city, including the historic Dundee Dell in the Dundee neighborhood.

 South 24th Street contains a multitude of Mexican restaurants, and North Omaha has its own barbecue style; the city also has a barbecue society.
 The Old Market has several locally and nationally renowned restaurants.

-Bronco's, Godfather's Pizza, and the Garden Cafe are among the chain restaurants that originated in Omaha.
+Bronco's Hamburgers, Godfather's Pizza, and the Old Fashioned Garden Cafe (the latter of which closed in 2022) are among the chain restaurants that originated in Omaha.